ProjectPythia/projectpythia.github.io/CONTRIBUTING.md

-# Contributing to the Project Pythia Portal
+# Development and infrastructure guide

 This document contains information specific to contributing to the Project Pythia Portal.
 Please first refer to [Guide for Contributing to Project Pythia](https://projectpythia.org/contributing) for overall contribution guidelines (such as detailed description of Project Pythia structure, forking, repository cloning, branching, etc.).

-## Instructions for adding a blog post
+## Add a blog post
 Within the `portal/posts/[YEAR]` folder add your `.md` blog file with the following heading:

 ```